bborncr/ArmController/README.md

 `<servo>,<angle><newline>`

 Example: `0,90` sends a command to be parsed by an Arduino to set servo 0 to 90 degrees

+**UPDATE** Now the processing can receive commands in the same format as above:
+`<number>,<value>`

+The data is parsed in the parseCommand() function

 ## Requirements
 - Processing version: 3.3.7